ZeusLN/zeus/README.md

 3. `cd ios && pod install`
 4. open `ios/zeus.xcworkspace` in Xcode and hit Run.

+## Contributing

+Please be sure to run `yarn run tsc` to check for type errors, `yarn run test` to run all tests, and `yarn run prettier` to run the prettier

+If you are making cosmetic changes please test on both Android and iOS as things don't render exactly the same on both platforms.

+If you're looking for a quick way to get a lightning development environment running, check out [Polar](https://github.com/jamaljsr/polar).

+NOTE: When configuring a new node on Android in dev, the `Host` field must be `10.0.2.2` - `127.0.0.1` or `localhost` won't work.

 ## Reproducible builds

 Reproducible builds are available for Android only right now.
 You'll need Docker installed to be able to build the app this way: